Everything You Need to Know About Passport Denial and Revocation: Reasons Your Passport Might be Rejected and How to Avoid It

 - Charges pertaining to drug trafficking

-- Sexual tourism related convictions
+- Sexual tourism-related convictions

 These requirements are in place to protect the safety and reputation of all travelers leaving the country.
-Remember that while abroad, you are a representative of the US.
-How you behave is not only a reflection of your own expectation but can affect how others are perceived when traveling in foreign countries as well.
+Remember that while abroad, you are a representative of the U.S. How you behave is not only a reflection of your own expectation but can affect how others are perceived when traveling in foreign countries as well.